Neon in ultrashort and intense x rays from free electron lasers: Atomic electronic structure of multiply-ionized neon

 \subsection{Multiply-charged neon atoms}

 A neutral neon atom has 10~electrons; a total of 63~nonrelativistic cationic configurations among which 68~Auger transitions and 100~radiative transitions occur; there are 138~one-photon ionization cross sections~\cite{SuppData}.

-In~\fref{fig:sch_Auger_widths}, we depict the total Auger and radiative decay widths of single core holes in neon.
+In~\fref{fig:sch_Auger_widths}, we depict the total Auger and radiative decay widths of single core holes in neon which are obtained for an~$i \in \mathbb K$ from~\eref{eq:GamEI} by summing over~$f$ for all~$f \in \mathbb K$.
 For both, we observe a decreasing width with decreasing number of $2p$~electrons as there are fewer and fewer electrons available to make a transition.
 The largest Auger width, in~\fref{fig:sch_Auger_widths}(a), is found for~$126$, \ie, if all decay channels are present.
 However, the largest radiative width, in~\fref{fig:sch_Auger_widths}(b), occurs for the decay of~$106$, \ie, if both $2s$~electrons are missing due to a spatially more compact trication with a resulting larger dipole transition matrix elements involving the vacancy in the $1s$~shell and the $2p$~subshell.
 Similar trends arise for double core holes~\cite{SuppData}.

-To assess the accuracy of our atomic data for neon, we compare it to the early calculations in Ref.~\onlinecite{Bhalla:AR-73} where the Hartree-Fock-Slater~(HFS) approximation was used to represent the atomic electronic structure (for details see Ref.~\onlinecite{SuppData}).
+To assess the accuracy of our results for neon, we compare them to the early calculations of Ref.~\onlinecite{Bhalla:AR-73} where the Hartree-Fock-Slater~(HFS) approximation was used to represent the atomic electronic structure (for details see Ref.~\onlinecite{SuppData}).
 The relative error of decay widths is expressed as